Unless otherwise specified, the figures include employees transferred to domestic and overseas subsidiaries and affiliates.

 2. Includes estimated event participants

-Sanyo Chemical forestry
+Sanyo Chemical Forestry

 Activity location: Yubune District, Wazuka Town, Soraku-gun, Kyoto Prefecture, Japan